A gear-roundup guide to finding the best camera backpack for hiking, travel, and adventure.

 - Top-of-the-line modular camera insert system (ICUs)

-- Most comfortable photography backpack for long hikes and treks
+- Very comfortable photography backpack for long hikes and treks

-- New version still lacks water bottle pockets
+- The new version still lacks water bottle pockets

 - More expensive than other camera bags